Char2sGu/angularity/docs/src/content/core/type-container/index.md

 createActionFactory<'FetchBook', { id: string }>('FetchBook');
 ```

-Note that the string literal `'FetchBook'` is repeated twice because of the lack of type inference.
-The lack of type inference would cause more severe problems in complex type gymnastics.
+Note that the string literal `'FetchBook'` is repeated twice because of the lack of generic inference.
+When the generics are complicated, it could be impossible to manually supply all the generic, and that's when Type Containers come handy.